SupportAssociationAida/hth-connected-edition-2021/README.md

-# WorkAdventure Map Starter Kit
+# Association Aida WorkAdventure Map

 This is a starter kit to help you build your own map for [WorkAdventure](https://workadventu.re).